tobiasbriones/blog/cs/fp/math/geometry/design/draft/designing-the-angle-geometry-for-the-oriented-segment-of-canvas-play/index.md

 production code, and this is impossible to do in Java (the targeting language) anyway[^1].

-[^1]: You can validate fields in any programming language, and even return
+[^1]: You can validate fields in any programming language and even return
-    `Optional` in Java (and exceptions are out) but that's barely a runtime check
+    `Optional` in Java (don't use exceptions as they're an ill-design), but that's barely a runtime check

 These definitions can be defined for general angles for multiples of the base angles in `[0, 360]` degrees if needed and provide a solid domain understanding